danielle707/StockX-Predictive-Modeling/readme.md

   <img src = "data/media/xgboost_tree.png" width = "580"/>

-  Though we have limited `max_depth` and `min_child_weight` , the optimal parameters are 4 and 5, gettting up combination more than the number of variables.
+  Though we have limited `max_depth` and `min_child_weight` , the optimal parameters are 4 and 5, getting up combination more than the number of variables.
 Therefore the model is prone for overfitting in this case.

 #### Model Summary